 Although most travelers can get into the rhythm and routine of a transatlantic cruise, some people feel almost claustrophobic when surrounded by water 24 hours a day for several days.
 This feeling is rare, but a transatlantic cruise might not be for everyone.
 If you can't wait to get off the ship each day when on a traditional cruise moving from port to port, you might not embrace several consecutive days at sea.
 If you are a self-starter who appreciates free time alone or doesn't require constant entertainment, you probably will come home planning your next transatlantic voyage.

-If you consider these pros and cons and your own personality type, you can decide if a transatlantic cruise is a right vacation for you.
-Since this type of cruise is often a good bargain, offer no-jet-lag travel and the opportunity to relax and rejuvenate, a crossing might be a perfect cruise vacation for you.
+If you consider these pros and cons and your own personality type, you can decide if a transatlantic cruise is the right vacation for you.
+Since this type of cruise is often a good bargain, offering no-jet-lag travel and the opportunity to relax and rejuvenate, a crossing might be a perfect cruise vacation for you.